marcantondahmen/sortable-tree/README.md

 ## Styling

 The included styles only cover the most basic functionality such as collapsing and indentation.
 All other styling and theming is dependend on the project the tree is used in.
-As mentioned above, also the markup of the rendered nodes is felxible and can be controlled with the `renderLabel` function.
+As mentioned above, also the markup of the rendered nodes is flexible and can be controlled with the `renderLabel` function.
 [Check out the demo](https://marcantondahmen.github.io/sortable-tree/) for some examples for theming and styling.

 ---